 We would like to introduce ourselves and welcome you to our Anti Bullying Ambassador section of our Website.

-Our names are Jaya and Kieran and we are two Year11 students who are the Senior Student Leaders of the Anti-Bullying team here at Longdendale.
+Our names are Jaya and Kieran and we are two Year11 learners who are the Senior Learner Leaders of the Anti-Bullying team here at Longdendale.

-Our team from students in Years 10 and 11 are there for any students who may have a difficult situation of peer conflict or bullying.
-Our Ambassadors link in with Mrs Noble, so all students can access support if needed and the issue can be resolved at the earliest point.
+Our team from learners in Years 10 and 11 are there for any learners who may have a difficult situation of peer conflict or bullying.
+Our Ambassadors link in with Mrs Noble, so all learners can access support if needed and the issue can be resolved at the earliest point.
 We continue with our work and make our school an even safer environment than it already is, for your child's education.
 Our definition is that bullying is "any behaviour that makes someone upset, uncomfortable and feeling unsafe - that is deliberate and is repeated over time, where there is an imbalance of power" This can take many forms such as - verbal, indirect, cyber and physical.
 We link with the Anti bullying Alliance definition.